dungdvv/Demo_React/README.md

 - Value of key is one
 - Don't use index is key (problem to CRUD items)
 * Notice (
-    - In CPN co the truyen nhieu cap from dad to son (khong nen truyen nhieu props qua nhieu` cay)
+    - In CPN co the truyen nhieu cap from dad to son ,khong nen truyen nhieu props qua nhieu` cay
     - PropsType to check typedata
 )